 She offers certified personalized premarital counseling, and truly believes in its value to ensuring a strong foundation for a marriage.
 Dawn writes about holistic living for various outlets.
 Her work has been featured in Whole Life Times, Awareness Magazine, The Messenger, LA Yoga Magazine, Atlanta’s Oracle 20-20, and on GetMarried.com, and she speaks English, French, and Spanish.

 Rev. Dawn Camacho

 In 2012, Dawn began offering holistic career coaching, with the intention of helping others feel some of the joy and fulfillment she has discovered.
-In 2013, she, in collaboration with her husband, David Camacho, launched Whole Life Solutions, a company dedicated to the idea that life shouldn't be complicated, that supports clients in creating order inside and out.
-Dawn offers professional speaking on "Radical Balance" and "Mastering the Chaos", assisting employees and entrepreneurs in getting off the hamster wheel and finding or re-connecting with their spark, and helps individual coaching clients with decision-making, time management, prioritizing, and honing in on their ideal path.
-David helps clients manage clutter and create more efficient systems in their homes and offices.
+In 2013, Whole Life Solutions was formed to support clients in creating order inside and out.
+Dawn offers professional speaking on effective decision-making and navigating major change: assisting employees and entrepreneurs in getting off the hamster wheel and finding or re-connecting with their spark.
+Clients include Vistage, UNICEF, the LAPD, WIPA, NACE, and Oracle.
+She also supports individual coaching clients with identifying their core values, time management, prioritizing, and honing in on their ideal path.